lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 export default Interceptor
 ```

 As you probably noticed, a Proxy with a `get` trap is wrapped around a Proxy with an `apply` trap.
-We cannot get arguments using a `get` trap alone, because the target function is not called yet.
+We cannot get arguments using a `get` trap alone, because the target function is not called at that time.

 Inside the `apply` trap, you will notice highlighted `beforeMethodCall` function that is being executed right before reflecting all the arguments.
 In today's example, we are not mutating any arguments that `beforeMethodCall` receives, instead we're just going to use them as readable data and pass them along intact.
-(This approach is a neat way to validate forms.)

 However, if you want to mutate arguments before passing them to the target object, you would need to return mutated arguments from the `beforeMethodCall` and then reflect them on the `argumentsList` position.